timbru31/CookMe/README.txt

 or the new dev.bukkit.org page: http://bit.ly/cookmebukkitdev
 Thanks for using!

 This plugin sends usage statistics!
-If you wish to disable the usage stats, look at plugins/PluginStats/config.yml!
+If you wish to disable the usage stats, look at plugins/PluginMetrics/config.yml!
-This plugin is released under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0)
+This plugin is released under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0) license.

 Standard config: